Model Context Protocol: The Open Standard for AI Integrations

 Detailed explanation:

-The workflow :
+The workflow runs as follows :

-elicitation/create with a message and a JSON schemaThe JSON schema is deliberately restricted: Only flat objects with primitive properties (String, Number, Boolean, Enum) are allowed – no nested objects or arrays .
+elicitation/create with a message and a JSON schemaThe JSON schema is deliberately restricted: only flat objects with primitive properties (String, Number, Boolean, Enum) are allowed – no nested objects or arrays .

 Category 5: Ecosystem & Clients